TyberiusPrime/mbf_fastq_processor/README.md

 [options]
     thread_count = 12  # number of cores to use. default: -1 = all cores.
     block_size = 10_000 # how many reads per block to process
+                        # lower this if your reads are very large
 ```

-Thread_count is in addition to the input & output threads,
-and controls how many concurrent 'processing' threads are used.

 # Rejected ideas

-## Based on averaging phred scores
+## Anything based on averaging phred scores

 Based on the average quality in a sliding window.
 Arithmetic averaging of phred scores is wrong.